dmedhora/Kubernetes-on-Vagrant-with-containerd/README.md

-**Install and run a complete multi-node Kubernetes cluster using containerd instead of Docker on Vagrant.**
+**Install and run a complete multi-node Kubernetes cluster using Containerd (not Docker) on Vagrant.**